 With so many options, enrolling in Medicare can be confusing.
 These organizations can provide information you need to choose and enroll in the best Medicare plan for you if you live in California.

-Medicare supplement insurance is designed to help you pay for the things not covered by original Medicare.
+Medicare supplement insurance or Medigap is designed to help you pay for the things not covered by original Medicare.
 These costs include copays, coinsurance, and deductibles.
 In California, you are able to purchase one of 10 types of standardized plans that are available throughout most of the country.